bekahall/meta-colony-model/README.md

 # Metacolony Model
-This repo contains the code used to perform the simulations presented in Bandara et al. (202_) (insert DOI).
+This repo contains the code used to perform the simulations presented in Hall et al. (2024) (10.1088/1478-3975/ad1ccd).

 The metacolony model implements a modified stochastic stepping-stone model to simulate growth of *Saccharomyces cerevisiae* colonies, using different intrinsic growth rates, carrying capacities, and expansion rates to mimic different phenotypic growth behaviours.
-A complete description of the model can be found in Bandara et al. (202_).
+A complete description of the model can be found in Hall et al. (2024).

 ## Requirements